stateful/docs.runme.dev/docs/guide/k8s-secret.md

 To extract the value associated with the `KeyId` field, use `jq -r` to parse the JSON input from the `aws kms create-key` command.

-You can transfer the stdout result of the last execution to your next execution using the [Chain Cell Output](https://docs.runme.dev/getting-started/features#chain-cell-output) feature.
+You can transfer the stdout result of the last execution to your subsequent execution using the [Chain Cell Output](https://docs.runme.dev/getting-started/features#chain-cell-output) feature.
 To create an alias, refer to the image below:

 ![kms-key](../../static/img/guide-page/kms-create-keys.png)

-Lastly, you can save it to the runme cloud for future use or reference using the runme auto-save feature.
+Lastly, you can save it to the runme cloud for future use or reference using the runme [auto-save](https://docs.runme.dev/configuration/auto-save) feature.

 ### **Configure SOPS**